 Contact the Seminary Academic Services Office for the ACTS Cross-Registration form.
 If the student is eligible and is accepted by the host school, he or she will be registered for CROS 5000 and will be charged regular NPTS tuition.
 Students are not permitted to register for an ACTS course directly with another seminary.
-Students must not simply show up to a cross-registration course at another ACTS seminary.
-Such students are not registered and will not receive credit for the course.

-- Students must have approval from the Seminary Academic Services Office and the host seminary in order to register. - Cross-registration is not available for independent studies. - Students are not permitted to take more than one cross-registered course per semester or approximately 20 percent of total credits needed to complete their program. - To use a cross-registered course to fulfill a core requirement in a degree or certificate program, the student must submit an approved course substitution petition from the relevant Seminary faculty Field Chair.

-• Cross-registration is not available during the summer semester.
+- Students must have approval from the Seminary Academic Services Office and the host seminary in order to register. - Cross-registration is not available for independent studies. - To use a cross-registered course to fulfill a core requirement in a degree or certificate program, the student must submit an approved course substitution petition from the relevant Seminary faculty Field Chair. - At least one half of a student's courses must be taken at NPTS. - Cross-registration is not available during the summer semester.